JimMadge/qintervals/README.md

 - `repeats` - the number of times to repeat a block
 - `intervals` - the ordered list of intervals or blocks to be repeated
+- `skip_last_rest` - whether to skip the last interval of a block if it is a rest (useful when a block is followed by a rest interval and you want to avoid having two rest intervals in a row)

 For example
 ```yaml